sadsprrw/OperatingSystems_2021_labs/lab1/README.md

 # Variant 5
 Use Java processes, sockets and nonblocking IO.
-The main process is a single-threaded socket server. \n Key to quit: ESC
+The main process is a single-threaded socket server.
+Key to quit: ESC